darkenphp/docs/contents/config.md

 }
 ```

-The @()Darken\Config\BaseConfig class already implements @()Darken\Config\ConfigInterface and includes several useful methods to streamline your configuration.
-It also implements the @()Darken\Config\PagesConfigInterface, which indicates that the application will use pages.
-For instance, if you are building an [Extension](/extensions.md), you won't need to implement the @()Darken\Config\PagesConfigInterface.
+The @(Darken\Config\BaseConfig) class already implements @(Darken\Config\ConfigInterface) and includes several useful methods to streamline your configuration.
+It also implements the @(Darken\Config\PagesConfigInterface), which indicates that the application will use pages.
+For instance, if you are building an [Extension](/extensions.md), you won't need to implement the @(Darken\Config\PagesConfigInterface).

 ## Environment Variables